How to Make Money Blogging

 I'll use an offline example to try and drive this home.
 My son plays youth football.
-Every year, he outgrows half of his equipment and we have to replace it.
+Every year, he outgrows half of his equipment, and we have to replace it.
 But I know nothing about how the equipment should fit, sizing, etc. One year, I happened to go to a local, non-chain store in our town.
-The prices were higher, I had to wait 30 minutes to get serviced… but it was because they used their specialty knowledge to ensure each customer was specifically helped, sized and fitted correctly.
+The prices were higher; I had to wait 30 minutes to get serviced, but it was because they used their specialty knowledge to ensure each customer was specifically helped, sized and fitted correctly.
 When I went to the big chain stores, I was pointed to an aisle.
-This non-chain store actually spends time fitting my child's helmet specifically to him.
-So they are now the first store I go to for my son's equipment and the first place I refer other parents to.
+This non-chain store spends time fitting my child's helmet specifically to him.
+So they are now the first store I go to for my son's equipment and the first place I refer other parents for the same.

 When you're starting out – be that helpful blogger.
 People will remember it.
-They'll return to your site, they'll subscribe to your list and they'll refer your site to friends.
+They'll return to your site, and they'll subscribe to your list, and they'll refer your site to friends.
 I understand this gets harder to do the bigger your blog gets – but if you're reading this, you likely don't have a big blog yet – and helping your internal community is a great way to help build your audience.

 I was one of the first people to start using the Thesis theme (before I switched to Genesis).
 So when I started doing tutorials, I would have people frequently post questions about them and I did my best to help them figure their problems out.
 Even though my blog at the time had less than 10% content on Thesis, I suddenly found myself being linked to and mentioned on tons of sites as being a helpful resource on Thesis.
-And those tutorials help drive people into other portions of my site, to my social profiles and to my mailing list.
+And those tutorials help drive people into other portions of my site, to my social profiles and my mailing list.

 Promote, Promote, Promote